 Assistant Director, the Promise Institute for Human Rights

-Kal RaustialaPromise Institute Chair in Comparative and International Law
+Kal RaustialaPromise Institute Distinguished Professor of Comparative and International Law

 Director, UCLA Ronald W. Burkle Center for International Relations

 Professor of Political Science

 Lara StempleAssistant Dean for Graduate Studies and International Student Programs

 Katherine StoneDistinguished Arjay and Frances Fearing Miller Professor Emerita

 Alexander StremitzerVisiting Professor of Law, Senior Scholar in Residence